munificent/craftinginterpreters/book/resolving-and-binding.md

 ### Resolving variable expressions

 Variable declarations -- and function declarations, which we'll get to -- write to the scope maps.
-We read from them when we resolve variable expressions:
+Those maps are read when we resolve variable expressions:

 ^code visit-variable-expr